-During the 2020-21 school year, Dawn Starks served as the Superintendent for the TLJA Network and the School Leader of TLJA.
-As School Leader, Ms. Starks was primarily responsible for academic and instructional development, state and authorizer reporting requirements, Special Education and EL oversight, and student discipline.
-Ms. Starks' various experiences in teaching and leading in an academic turn-around school setting has created a culture that has led to growth in student enrollment and maintaining effective teachers at TLJA.
+During the 2020-21 school year, Dawn Starks served as the Superintendent for the TLJA Network and Dr. Brad Yoder served as the School Leader of TLJA MS. Ms. Starks was primarily responsible for academic and instructional development, state and authorizer reporting requirements, Special Education and EL oversight, and student discipline.
+Ms. Starks' various experiences in teaching and leading in an academic turn-around school setting has created a culture that has led to growth in student enrollment and maintaining effective teachers at TLJA MS.

 Despite the challenges surrounding the change in instructional delivery methods during the 2020-21 school year, teachers and staff consistently received observations, feedback, and professional development to improve upon the various practices being implemented in their hybrid model.
-Dr. Yoder, Assistant Principal at TLJA, was mainly in charge of these endeavours.
-Education One commends the consistency in leadership roles at TLJA, including teacher leaders who live out the mission and vision of the school.
+Dr. Yoder, Assistant Principal at TLJA MS, was mainly in charge of these endeavours.
+Education One commends the consistency in leadership roles at TLJA MS, including teacher leaders who live out the mission and vision of the school.

 Ms. Starks provided information to and consulted with the school's Board of Directors, Education One, and other key stakeholders.
-In addition, she attended all of TLJA board meetings as well as monthly meetings with the Education One team.
+In addition, she attended all of TLJA MS board meetings as well as monthly meetings with the Education One team.
 During these meetings, she provided updates pertaining to student performance, student recruitment and retention, school initiatives, staff professional development, and major events.

 It is evident that Principal Starks strives for continuous improvement pertaining to student outcomes.
-However, data used towards continuous improvement needs to be analyzed at a deeper level to support differentiated instructional strategies to meet the needs of a more diverse school population.
+However, data used towards continuous improvement needs to be analyzed at a deeper level to support differentiated instruction as well as removing teachers or staff who are not effective in a timely manner.
 This deeper level of analysis and quantitative reporting should be communicated to the board more effectively and routinely in order to drive the success of the school's program.
-Also, supports, both in personnel and material resources, provided by the school's management team, Phalen Leadership Academies, are often not utilized by the school leader even when student achievement and growth could be positively impacted as a result.

 The school leadership team presents concerns in a minimal number of the indicator characteristics with a credible plan to address the issues.
-Therefore, TLJA receives a rating of Approaching Standard according to the school's Accountability Plan Performance Framework.
+Therefore, TLJA MS receives a rating of Approaching Standard according to the school's Accountability Plan Performance Framework.